Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 Or there are broader plans such as ‘FTP Builder’, designed to increase your general fitness and Functional Threshold Power in a short amount of time.

-These training plans have been put together by real coaches and are designed to be flexible, so if life gets hectic, you can easily move sessions around to fit in with everything going on in the real world.
+These Zwift training plans have been put together by real coaches and are designed to be flexible, so if life gets hectic, you can easily move sessions around to fit in with everything going on in the real world.

-All structured training on Zwift is based around your w/kg at FTP, so you really need some sort of power measuring device – a smart indoor bike, smart trainer or power meter – to get the most out of this feature.
+All structured training on Zwift is based around your W/kg at FTP, so you really need some sort of power-measuring device – a smart indoor bike, smart trainer or power meter – to get the most out of this feature.

-If you’re on a smart indoor bike, or a smart trainer, then there’s an option to allow Zwift to control the resistance in ERG mode.
+If you’re on a smart indoor bike, or a smart trainer, there’s an option to allow Zwift to control the resistance in ERG mode.

 This will override any changes in course gradient and change the resistance according to the specified wattages in the workout.
 This is a great way to ensure you’re hitting the prescribed wattage and getting the most out of every training session.

-If you don’t have a power measuring device, Zwift will try to approximate your power output using data from your speed/cadence sensor and information about whatever trainer you’re using.
+If you don’t have a power-measuring device, Zwift will try to approximate your power output using data from your speed/cadence sensor and information about whatever trainer you’re using.
 As these numbers are just estimates, though, the training zones and data generated won’t be as accurate as they could be.

 How do I do a Zwift workout?